the-red-feather/thesis/P4/presentation/presentation.md

   - HOWEVER: This split in intensions has drawbacks:

     - libraries are not end-user friendly:
-      - functionalities are not directly accessible.
-      - no GUI \ visualization support out of the box

     - applications are not programmer friendly:
       - applications limit access to functionality